ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 ### Changes

-- ✅ **Added**: Adds automatic schema generation for the `waypoints` function.- ⚡ **Improved**: Prevents throttle from applying on terminal states of a state machine.
+- ✅ **Added**: Adds automatic schema generation for the `waypoints` function.
+- ⚡ **Improved**: Prevents throttle from applying on terminal states of a state machine.
 Now, when the state machine is finished, the generator exits immediately.

 ---